 Selby said interest in the Python is growing and WaterCar has received inquiries from Turkey, the Middle East and China as well as other regions of the globe.
 WaterCar is close to its not-released number of orders which will allows it to step up production efforts from building one-offs to a speedier assembly line production system -- and maybe even a cost reduction.
 Until then, the company plans to move ahead with development and evolution of the Python.

-For more information about cars, boats, amphibious vehicles and other related topics, follow the links on the next page.
+For more information about cars, boats, amphibious vehicles and other related topics, follow the links below.